Sousliks for the landscape, landscape for sousliks

 Together without borders / Together without borders

-The project is also supported by the Ministry of the Environment, more here.
+The project is also supported by the Ministry of the Environment of the Czech Republic.

 ALKA Wildlife, o.p.s.
 (Lead Partner)